How to Experience the Outdoors Without Straying Too Far from the Mile High City

 6. Bike Down Pikes Peak

 Even if you aren’t an avid mountain biker, you can enjoy a ride down Pikes Peak, one of Colorado’s most well-known 14ers (mountains that reach higher than 14,000 feet in elevation).
 Don’t have your own gear?
 Pikes Peak Mountain Bike Tours will lead you on a 3-hour downhill-only biking trip down Pikes Peak, which offers panoramic views and exhilarating fun.
-To top of the experience, it ends with a tasty lunch at Jake and Telly’s Greek Taverna.

 7. Rock Climb or Boulder in Boulder, Colorado